orionarcher/pymatgen-io-openmm/README.md

     conda install -c conda-forge --file requirements.txt
     ```

 4. Clone and install pymatgen.
-Some important bug fixes are not yet integrated bugs that into a release.
+Some important bug fixes are not yet integrated that into a release.

     ```bash
     conda uninstall pymatgen # uninstall the pymatgen package installed in step 3